moj-analytical-services/iceberg-evaluation/docs/README.md

 ![architecture_proposed ](architecture_proposed.drawio.png)

 ---
-## Evaluation Outcome
+## Evaluation outcome

 1. Iceberg is compatible with the data engineering tool set
 2. Out-of-the-box, Athena + Iceberg is cheaper and more performant for our use cases than Glue PySpark + Iceberg
-3. Iceberg simplifies the curation logic so easier to maintain
+3. Iceberg simplifies the curation logic and is easier to maintain

 **Hence we are proceeding with option 2**